ZAHEER-R/AuraWeather/README.md

     └── app.js
 ```

-## Deploy in 30 seconds
-1. Create a new GitHub repository.
-2. Upload **all files in this folder** to the repo (drag & drop).
-3. Go to **Settings → Pages → Source** and pick the branch you uploaded to.
-4. Your site goes live at `https://yourusername.github.io/repo-name/`.

 ## What works out of the box
 - **Weather, AQI, Search** — uses free Open-Meteo APIs (no key needed).